IndustrialCodeGuy/windows-wnf-registry-bloat-toolkit/README.md

 - It does not disable AppReadiness, SystemEventsBroker, or BrokerInfrastructure.
 - It does not run Microsoft's historical `wnfcleanup.exe`.
 - It does not include or wrap the community `clnotifications` executable.
-- It does not identify the process that originally created each WNF state.
+- It does not guarantee complete causal attribution of WNF state creation; the writer tracer identifies audited registry writers when available but does not capture kernel or user-mode call stacks.
 - It does not guarantee that the originating accumulation will not recur.
 - It does not replace normal backup, change-control, incident-management, or vendor-support decisions.